collective/collective.recipe.backup/README.rst

 Note that ``collective.recipe.filestorage`` creates additional filestorages in a slightly different location, but you can explictly define the paths of filestorage and blobstorage for all the ``parts`` defined in the recipe.
-Work is on the way to improve this.
+Work is in progress to improve this.

 Blob storage